-Mayor Bynum, TMUA (Tulsa Metropolitan Utility Authority) and the Water & Sewer Dept. are issuing a water cutoff moratorium, which means the City will not perform any new water meter shutoffs.
-The City is making every effort to make continued water service available to citizens, as well as restore service to those citizens currently without water.
-To do this, citizens should contact 311 to communicate a request to restore water service or confirm water service is still needed at a location.
+Mayor Bynum, TMUA (Tulsa Metropolitan Utility Authority) and the Water & Sewer Dept. have issued a water cutoff moratorium, which means the City will not perform any new water meter shutoffs.
+The City is making every effort to make continued water service available to citizens.

 Activating your water, sewer and refuse utilities is only a phone call away.
 Call (918) 596-9511 and provide the Customer Care account representative with your name, telephone number, Social Security number and current employer and your utilities will be activated the same day.
 A deposit, the amount of which depends on the type of services you require, may be added to the account.